jossemarGT/resume/RESUME.md

 # Jonnatan Jossemar Cordero

-I am a maker who truly enjoys to learn, teach, create and experiment.
+I am a maker who enjoys to learn, teach and experiment.
 I believe that no one can become "an expert" by themselves.

 | <!-- -->                | <!-- -->
 | ---                     | ---
 | Skype                   | jossemar27
 | Email                   | jossemargt@gmail.com